mikeger/e2ee-presentation/presentation.md

 - And then find out the $$K^{Shared}_{🦊🐸}$$.
 - All the previous communication can be decrypted.

-^ Let's imagine that our Eagle is recording the encrypted messages all the time to it's endless hard drives.
-Then if eventually it would be possible to decrypt one message from the communication between the sender and receiver, it would be possible using the same key to decrypt all the previous messages.
+^ Then if eventually it would be possible to decrypt one message from the communication between the sender and receiver, it would be possible using the same key to decrypt all the previous messages.
 This is pretty bad!

 ---
 # Solution: Session keys / Key rotation.

-- Generate the new key for each message.
+## Generate the new key for each message:

 - Rotate using Hash Key Derivation Function (HKDF) - basically hash the previous key: $$K^{n}_{🦊🐸} = HKDF(K^{n-1}_{🦊🐸})$$
 - Can't calculate $$K^{n-1}_{🦊🐸}$$ from $$K^{n}_{🦊🐸}$$.